 It may take some time for a learning difficulty to be identified if it is subtle.
 It is also possible that a learning difficulty may become more pronounced as your child grows and attempts more complex tasks.

 There are several sources of support to help your child with their social and educational development.
+If you think you child may have special educational needs (SEN), you should contact the SEN co-ordinator, or ‘SENCO’ in your child’s school or nursery.

 To help give parents and teachers (and, where appropriate, the young person themselves) the information, knowledge and confidence to work together to overcome these issues, The Brain Tumour Charity has created a set of practical, downloadable education resources.